Long-range acoustic device: United States

 The Mill Valley Fire Department began testing its city's new LRAD installations on June 27, 2019.
 LRAD systems project both siren and voice recordings to alert and inform community members during large-scale disasters.
-The Long Range Acoustic Devices replaced siren-only systems in five Mill Valley, CA locations.
+The Long Range Acoustic Devices replaced siren-only systems in five Mill Valley, California locations.
 "We believe that the purchase and installation of LRAD goes a long way to improve the resiliency and redundancy of our communication systems," Mill Valley Fire Chief Tom Welch said.
 "LRAD systems are highly effective in communicating warnings, instructions, and notifications throughout incident sites and over vast areas during life-threatening events."

 The City of Newport Beach plans to spend $200,000 to replace three rusty tsunami warning sirens on the Balboa Peninsula with LRAD siren/public address systems.
 The LRAD systems are expected to be installed by the end of 2019.

-In October 2020, Laguna Beach, CA tested its expanded outdoor warning system of 13 Long Range Acoustic Devices mounted on buildings throughout the city.
+In October 2020, Laguna Beach, California, tested its expanded outdoor warning system of 13 Long Range Acoustic Devices mounted on buildings throughout the city.
 The solar-powered devices broadcast recorded evacuation messages in case cell service is disabled during a disaster.

 Seven new LRAD emergency siren systems are scheduled for installation in southern Marin County in 2022.

-The Berkeley, CA city council approved the installation of a Genasys outdoor warning system to alert residents of fires, earthquakes, tsunamis and other disasters.
+The Berkeley, California city council approved the installation of a Genasys outdoor warning system to alert residents of fires, earthquakes, tsunamis and other disasters.
 The system is capable of running on solar-powered battery backup and being controlled remotely via satellite.

+Public safety officials in Berkeley, California unveiled the city's new Genasys emergency warning network during the September 17, 2023 Fire Ready Fest.
+Ten systems that broadcast both sirens and voice messages have been installed on buildings throughout Berkeley to provide another layer of reaching residents and visitors in the event of serious emergencies.
+Five more systems are projected to be installed by early 2024.